rabbitmq/rabbitmq-website/site/mochiweb.md

 ## Configuration

-The configuration of `rabbitmq-mochiweb` determines what HTTP listeners are run, how HTTP interfaces (hereafter "contexts") are assigned to them, and the URL paths to each context.

-It is usually supplied in the main [RabbitMQ configuration file](configure.html#configuration-file).
+The configuration of `rabbitmq-mochiweb` determines what HTTP listeners are run, and how HTTP interfaces (hereafter "contexts") are assigned to them.
+Each context is given a URL path prefix to distinguish it from other contexts assigned to the same listener.
+The configuration is usually supplied in the main [RabbitMQ configuration file](configure.html#configuration-file).

-For example, the default configuration specifies two listeners, one on port 55672 and one on port 55670, and assigns contexts used in the management plugin to the former, and everything else to the latter.

-The default configuration looks like this:
+The default configuration specifies two listeners, one on port 55670 and one on port 55672; then, assigns contexts used in the management plugin to the latter, and lets everything else default to the former.
+It looks like this:

       [{listeners, [{'*',  [{port, 55670}]},
                     {mgmt, [{port, 55672}]}]},